 Stagflation occurs due to increased costs, for example, due to a surge in oil prices.
 That results in an increase in the production cost and can result in a shrinking of economic output and a sharp spike in inflation.

 Expansionary economic policies will only increase inflation.
-Aggregate demand rises, and it will only cause inflation to increase further.
+As aggregate demand rises, it will only cause inflation to increase further.

-On the other hand, a contractionary policy will result in a shrinking economy.
-Aggregate demand weakens and forces businesses to cut output.
+Conversely, a contractionary policy will result in a shrinking economy.
+Aggregate demand will weaken, forcing businesses to cut output.

-Why are both policies ineffective.
-That’s because the problem’s source is from the cost side (aggregate supply), not from the demand side.
-And, both fiscal and monetary policy, they are both demand-side policies.
+Both policies are ineffective because the problem’s source is from the cost side (aggregate supply), not from the demand side.
+Fiscal and monetary policy are both demand-side policies.